anshdhinhgra47/pal-connect/README.md

-# palect (Pal-Connect)
+# Pal-Connect
-Palect is a zoom clone using NodeJS that uses WebRTC and PeerJS along with ejs template.
+Pal-Connect is a zoom clone using NodeJS that uses WebRTC and PeerJS for real-time communication.